ylabrj/NanoVNA_Load_Windows10/README.md

 ### NanoVNA: .zip file, with no .dfu
 ** Note**: I haven't tested this one myself, since I have a -H board.
 Drop me a message if there are errors.
+Sorry about blowing up your board.

 I got some of these instructions from [here](https://docs.ghielectronics.com/hardware/loaders/stm32-bootloader.html)